bori-darabos/Warsaw-Uprising-App/README.md

+TODO
+Make a part in readme file explaining how to run your application in production mode cause that's the only way the service worker will work.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>